 UI grad student Logan Augustine heads for Los Alamos after winning national research award

-Awarded a prestigious Department of Energy Office of Science Graduate Student Research award, Augustine will head to the Los Alamos National Laboratory to conduct research that could reduce radiotoxicity in nuclear waste.
+Awarded a prestigious Department of Energy Office of Science Graduate Student Research award, University of Iowa graduate student Logan Augustine will head to the Los Alamos National Laboratory to conduct research that could reduce radiotoxicity in nuclear waste.

 October 31, 2021